 Inspections are conducted by third-party vendors using the comprehensive AASA stewardship checklist.
 This checklist covers general facility data, information about bulk and packaged product storage and safety training.
 Inspections occur primarily from June through September of each year.
 Facility managers are provided with a copy of their inspection reports.

 Inspectors from DEKRA, FarmChem, Mountain Inspections LLC and Bushore Racing Inc. will be contacting facility managers to set up inspection appointments.
 Inspector credentials can be verified at www.aginspect.org.
-DEKRA is also be responsible for all data management.
+The Asmark Institute is AASA's data management partner and responsible for securely managing the data that is collected by AASA inspectors.

-Approximately 1,580 facilities will be inspected in the following states: Illinois, Wisconsin, Missouri, Minnesota, Kentucky, Georgia, Florida, Virginia, North Carolina, South Carolina, Maryland, Massachusets, Maine, New Hampshire, New York, New Jersey and Pennsylvania.
+Approximately 1,600 facilities will be inspected in the following states: Alabana, Arkansas, Iowa, Louisiana, Mississippi, Montana, North Dakota, South Dakota, Nebraska, and Tennessee.
 Managers of all bulk agricultural retail facilities to be inspected will be notified in advance by the AASA.

 Facility inspection data will be available to participating crop protection product manufacturers and distributors, who have or plan to have a bulk presence at a retail facility.
 The inspection data will be used to assist with decisions about where products can be stored safely.